yours7himanshu/v4/docs/content/blog/new.md

 - Participate in both local and global dance opportunities

 It's like having a dedicated space for your dance style, where everyone speaks your language - both literally and in dance terms!
 And as these style-specific communities grow stronger, we'll naturally expand into city-specific features and cross-style connections.

-## Join Our Design Sprint: Quick & Impactful User Tests 🌟

-We're conducting a series of focused prototype tests to validate our style-first approach.
-Each 20-minute session will be recorded as you try out our prototype and share your thoughts.

-### We're Looking For 5 Dance Teachers Who:

-- 💃 Teach internationally or in multiple cities
-- 🌍 Have experience with different dance communities
-- 🎯 Organize workshops or festivals
-- 🗣️ Are active on social media or community platforms

-Why teachers?
-They are the bridges between different dance communities, understand both local and international dynamics, and often face the challenges of managing events, students, and community growth across different locations.

-### What to Expect:

-- Quick 20-minute recorded video session
-- Try out our prototype with simple tasks
-- Share your honest thoughts and reactions
-- No right or wrong answers - we want your genuine feedback
-- Questions about potential pricing and features

-### Timeline:

-- Tests: January 15-19, 2024 (flexible slots available)
-- Your slot will be confirmed within 24 hours
-- Each participant gets a summary of insights by January 31

-### How to Participate:

-1. DM me with "WeDance Test"
-2. Tell us your main role in the dance community:
-   - Social dancer
-   - Teacher/Artist
-   - Event organizer
-3. Share your preferred time slot (Jan 15-19)

-Your candid feedback will help us avoid common pitfalls and create a product that truly serves the dance community.